THE ACADEMY of ST OLAVE’S – Charity Fundraising

 Ian Theakston was a familiar figure to all involved in York’s many musical events before his untimely accidental death in 1994.
 He was well known to his audiences and well loved by the musicians with whom he played.
 In particular he was a great friend of The Academy, playing his bass whenever we needed strengthening and giving generously of his time and knowledge in writing wonderfully researched programme notes for us over several years – they were the only notes that ever gave due prominence to the part played by the basses!

 A charitable trust was set up to enable Ian’s contribution to music to continue, with the aim of making annual awards to young musicians in the area, particularly double bass players, to help them with their instrumental studies.
-The hope is that the fine tradition of orchestral playing in this area will be able to prosper and Ian’s memory will live on.
+The aim was that the fine tradition of orchestral playing in this area would be able to prosper and Ian’s memory would live on.

 The concert on Saturday 16 September 1995 was in aid of the Ian Theakston Memorial Trust.